cozy/cozy-stack/doc/architecture.md

 When a security flaw is found, the process is the following:

-- make a pull-request to fix (on our private git instance) and test it
+- Make a pull-request to fix (on our private git instance) and test it.
-- deploy the fix on cozycloud.cc
+- Deploy the fix on cozycloud.cc
-- publish a new version, announce it on
+- Publish a new version, announce it on
   [the forum](https://forum.cozy.io/c/latest-information-about-cozy-security)
-  as a security update and on the mailing-lists
+  as a security update and on the mailing-lists.
 - 15 days later, add the details on the forum.